MicrosoftDocs/visualstudio-docs/docs/ide/reference/edit-devenv-exe.md

 - *File1*

   Optional.
 The file to open in an existing instance of Visual Studio.
-If no instance of Visual Studio exists, a new instance is created with a simplified window layout, and *File1* is opened in the new instance.
+If no instance of Visual Studio exists, a new instance is created with a simplified window layout, and the tool opens *File1* in the new instance.

 - *FileN*